 How a Regex Engine Works Internally

-First look at the internals of the regular expression engine's internals.
-Later topics will build on this information.
-Knowing the engine's internals will greatly help you to craft regexes that match what you intended, and not match what you do not want.
+First look at the internals of the regular expression engine’s internals.
+Later topics build on this information.
+Knowing the engine’s internals greatly helps you to craft regexes that match what you intended, and not match what you do not want.

 Character Classes or Character Sets